 For the most part, teachers will be the ones moving to the classrooms to teach common subjects allowing for fewer hallway touchpoints for students, and thus increasing their safety when in the building.
 Any staff that enter a new learning group will be required to wear a mask when safe distancing can’t be guaranteed.
 Administrators will provide spaces as designated zones indoors for students within learning groups during breaks where masks will not be required.
 Any students who need to take a class outside of their learning group will be required to wear a mask and employ safe distancing.

 Field Trips and Transportation

 We will be limiting field trip experiences for students from September to December and will watch for new directions from the Ministry in January.
 For that reason, we have discontinued the field trip portion of your fees until January (or later).
 If a field trip can be organized that meets the approval of RCA’s health and safety committee, we will ask for a field trip payment for that particular event.
-If a bus is used for an outing, grade 6-12 students will use masks.
+If a bus is used for an outing, the MOE mask mandate will be followed.
 The bus (for all grades) will be loaded from back-to-front and unloaded from front-to-back to minimize contact.